henrywoo/Generative-AI-In-Action/source/ch3-vae/README.md

 The KL divergence loss term encourages these p(z_i | x_i) distributions to approximate a **standard normal distribution N(0, I)**.
 VAE does **not encode the latent space as multiple normal distributions for different attributes**.
 Instead, VAE maps each input sample to a distribution in the latent space and uses the KL divergence to ensure that these distributions are close to the standard normal distribution.
 This allows for more structured and smooth sampling in the latent space, facilitating better generation and interpolation of new samples.

-## What will happen if no KL Div in Loss of VAE?
+## What will happen if no KL divergence in loss of VAE?

 > Potential Degeneration of VAE into a Standard Autoencoder